Rachel Jackson: Memorials

 The Rachel Jackson State Office Building, in Nashville, Tennessee, built in 1985, was named for her.

 Popular culture depictions

 Rachel Jackson was the title character of a 1951 historical novel by Irving Stone, The President's Lady, which told the story of her life with Andrew Jackson.
 In 1953, the novel was made into a film of the same name starring Susan Hayward and Charlton Heston as the Jacksons.
 In the 1936 film The Gorgeous Hussy (a fictionalized biography of Peggy Eaton), Rachel Jackson was portrayed by Beulah Bondi, who was nominated for the Academy Award for Best Supporting Actress for her performance.
+In December 1956, she was portrayed by Maureen Stapleton in the Studio One episode "Rachel".
+She also appears as a character in the stage musical Bloody Bloody Andrew Jackson, which includes multiple jokes about bigamy.